-My grandmother waded across the river with three children and reached the home of a pastor's house in Baduan (U.P.)
+My grandfather was poisoned by his cousin brothers in July, 1920 due to property divide.
+My grandmother had to left the house and waded across the river with three children and reached the home of a pastor's house in Baduan (U.P.)
 20 miles away from her husband's ancestral home.
 The British missionaries who were there helped my grandmother to pass VIII class Board Examination, which she completed within six months and started teaching primary school children in Christian School.
 My elder aunt Helen also became teacher and supported the family and she did not get marry.
 My younger aunt Shanti passed her graduation in 1949 from Lucknow and my grandmother married her to Mr. Reuben Newton Solomon, who was a District Collector in Mainpuri, U.P. in May 1950, a man in high government position and leading figure in United Church of North India of his time.
 My grandmother died in 1957 at Baduan (U.P).
 My elder aunt Ms Helen died in 1977 at Etwah (U.P.).

-Thus British missionaries converted my grandparents to the Christianity in the earliest twentieth century and my family and I are their spiritual children.
-My grandfather Chaudhry Nanhe Mal Singh who fought World War I for the physical survival of Great Britain and was martyred for the sake of his Christian faith.
+Thus British missionaries brought known Christ to my grandparents in the earliest twentieth century and my family and I are their spiritual children.
+My grandfather Chaudhry Nanhe Mal Singh who fought World War I for the physical survival of Great Britain.

 The Lord has chosen his grandson (myself) to fight for the spiritual survival for the Great Britain and the whole of the West in the end of 20th century.
 I have been researching the reasons for the "Decline of Christianity in the West" for the last two years and have written three parts on it, which have been published in Masihi Sansar newspaper.
 I am researching and writing on "Decline of Christianity in the West" Part IV in which I am going to challenge the head of Catholic Church in England and Wales for his statement which published in the leading newspapers of U.K. in September 2001 that "Christianity Almost vanquished (dictionary meaning overcome or conquered) in the U.K." I do not agree with him.
 It is my strong belief that Christianity may have declined in U.K./West but cannot overcome or conquered by any force or power which may does exist on the earth.

 We should not forget that Christians always multiply when they mow down (cut down) in world history.
-Conversion to Christianity took place on such a large scale in the last five years in India since Hindu fundamentalists started to persecute Christians in 1996.
-Such revival and conversion did not occur in the whole twentieth century in India.
+Revival of Christianity took place on such a large scale in the last five years in Asia that such revival did not occur in the whole twentieth century.
 Hallelujah!